APPIAN-PET/APPIAN/USERGUIDE.md

                         (default=icbm152)
     --surf-ext=SURF_EXT
                         Extension to use for surfaces

-### Coregistration <a name="coregistration"></a>
-The first processing step in PET processing is the coregistration of the T1 image to the PET image.
-The co-registration algorithm is based on minctracc -- which estimates the best linear spatial transformation required to register two 3D volumes -- and proceeds hierarchically by performing iterative co-registrations at progressively finer spatial scales (Collins 1993).
-Two iterations of the co-registration are performed: one using binary masks of the PET brain mask and the T1 brain mask, the second iteration without any binary mask.

-#### Coregistration Options

-    --coreg-method=COREG_METHOD 	Coregistration method: minctracc, ants (default=minctracc)
-    --coregistration-brain-mask 	Target T1 mask for coregistration (Default=True) --second-pass-no-mask    		Do a second pass of coregistration without masks (Default=True) --slice-factor=SLICE_FACTOR		Value (between 0. to 1.) that is multiplied by the maximum of the slices of the PET image.
-Used to threshold slices.
-Lower value means larger mask.
-    --total-factor=TOTAL_FACTOR		Value (between 0. to 1.) that is multiplied by the thresholded means of each slice.
-##### Please cite the following paper for the coregistration stage
-Collins, D.L., Neelin, P., Peters, T.M., Evans, A.C.
-Automatic 3D intersubject registration of MR volumetric data in standardized Talairach space.
-Journal of Computer Assisted Tomography.
-18 (2), 192–205.
-1994

 ### Masking <a name="masking"></a>
 The pipeline uses up to three different types of masks: a reference region mask to define a region of non-specific radiotracer binding for tracer kinetic analysis, masks for the PVC algorithms, masks to define the regions from which the user wishes to extract quantitative values (kBq/ml, BPnd, Ki, etc.).
 Moreover, these masks can be derived from multiple sources: manually drawn ROI for each T1 MRI, classification produced by CIVET/ANIMAL, stereotaxic atlas, user-defined regions in native PET space (e.g., region of infarcted tissue from ischemic stroke).